 Elsewhere in the prospectus the RBS directors — who included Goldman Sachs International chairman and former EU commissioner Peter Sutherland, former AstraZeneca boss Sir Tom McKillop and former Treasury mandarin Sir Steve Robson — claimed their working capital statement was “unqualified by risk factors”.

-Five and half months later RBS was bust, its shareholders (especially those who subscribed to the rights issue) had lost their shirts, and the Edinburgh-based had to be bailed out with a £45bn capital injection from the UK government, plus government-provided liquidity support, as part of a £1.3 trillion taxyer-funded rescue package of the UK banking sector.
+Five and half months later RBS was bust, its shareholders (especially those who subscribed to the rights issue, including the tens of thousands of staff who were bullied and coerced into doing so) had lost their shirts, and the Edinburgh-based had to be bailed out with a £45.5bn capital injection from the UK government, plus government-provided liquidity support, as part of a £1.3 trillion taxpayer-funded rescue package of the UK banking sector.

 So let’s be clear: the RBS board must have either been negligent or fraudulent and the FSA’s very own UK Listing Authority rubber stamped what appears to have been a tissue of lies.
 Perhaps its not surprising that FSA would have us believe there was no failure of corporate governance! (see my earlier blog post The curious incident of the dog in the night time).

 But why did the FSA think we’d fall for this transparent attempt at a whitewash?